AdamKopf/gmail-filterere/README.md

 ### Step 3: Configure the YAML File

-Navigate to the `config.yml` file in the filterere directory.
+Navigate to the `shared/config.yml` file.
 Customize these settings to match your email management preferences.

 #### YAML File Options